What Christians Believe

 So, you don't have to do anything to get to heaven but repent of your sins.
 That means God will let in murderers and rapists, which doesn't seem fair to those who have lived a good, moral life.

 It may seem unfair because we don't completely understand sin.
-We might think we're nowhere near as bad as Timothy McVeigh or Adolf Hitler.
+We might think we're nowhere near as bad as Osama bin Laden or Adolf Hitler.
 We can't imagine how anybody like that could ever be forgiven.
 After all, we haven't killed anybody.
 Most of us haven't even committed a crime.
 But the Bible says our sin—any sin or wrongdoing—separates us from God.
 We all fall short of God's holy standards.
 We all need forgiveness so this separation can be ended and we can have a relationship with God.